Tom Hustler

-Thomas William Mostyn Hustler (1934–2006) was a society photographer, who photographed weddings and royalty..
+Thomas William Mostyn Hustler (1934–2006) was an English society photographer, who photographed weddings and royalty..

 Hustler was born at Acklam Hall, his family's ancestral home in North Yorkshire, England, on 3 October 1934.
 He was educated at Aysgarth School and Eton College and, from 1952, underwent National Service, during which he saw action against communist insurgents in the Malayan Emergency as a lieutenant in the Somerset Light Infantry.

 As a photographer, he took pictures of Prince Charles and Princess Anne for National Savings stamps.

-He appeared as a castaway on the BBC Radio programme Desert Island Discs on 31 May 1975.
+Featured in One of Michael Winner's early film Girls, Girls,Girls, 1961 .He appeared as a castaway on the BBC Radio programme Desert Island Discs on 31 May 1975.

 He died in Wokingham, Berkshire on 24 July 2006.